AbdelrahmanElalfee/Dayra-UserService/README.md

 # Authentication

-These applications use JSON Web Token (JWT) to handle authentication.
+These application use JSON Web Token (JWT) to handle authentication.
 The token is passed with each request using the `Authorization` header with `Token` scheme.
 The JWT authentication middleware handles the validation and authentication of the token.
 Please check the following sources to learn more about JWT.